-Sensations and spaces that captivate in the intimacy and exclusivity of Santo Cristo, a former hacienda of colonial style with more than 300 years of history since its construction; considered by the National Institute of Anthropology and History (INAH) as a historical monument.
+Sensations and spaces that captivate in the exclusivity of Santo Cristo, a former colonial-style hacienda with more than 300 years of history; considered a historical monument by the INAH.

 To understand its significance, let's get to know a little about Altixco, whose name means “Water on the surface of the earth”.
 Before the arrival of the Spaniards, this region belonged to two manors: Calpan and Huaquechula.

 In 1519, the Spaniards arrived to the area and discovered the fertility of this valley, arousing their interest in establishing themselves on the site.
 By 1570, Atlixco obtained its independence from the capital by calling itself Villa Carrión, a wheat and four producing village.

 During the revolution, Atlixco was invaded and destroyed by the Zapatistas, but its vestiges remained.
 Such is the case of Hacienda del Cristo, which in addition to being a great producer of grain and livestock, recalled Atlixco as an example of the Spanish crown.
 Its chapel was used by the residents and workers of the Hacienda.

 The first construction of the place was around 1540.
 A little has been registered of the viceregal period, having registration of the first owner of the farm in 1801, which was Don Juan Sánchez Vizcaíno, with the time, change of owner and during 1931, for testamentary reasons, Mrs. Josefina Pinzón de Escobedo, divides the property into two parts: “Rancho Cristo el Grande” and “Rancho Cristo el Chico”, the latter being the site that today houses Hacienda Santo Cristo.
 For many years, the Hacienda was abandoned and its renovation took more than three years of work respecting its original appearance.